 And you should absolutely try this Iced Mexican Mocha

 What to Have with Your Cardamom Latte?

 I personally think this eggnog latte/nutmeg coffee would pair nicely with a morsel.
 Why not a scone?
 These chocolate chunk rolls would be ideal.
-But then white chocolate strawberry scones, amaretto cherry scones, champagne grape and brie scones, and these white chocolate strawberry scones are all SOOO delicious!
+But then amaretto cherry scones and champagne grape and brie scones are both SOOO delicious!
 And cheddar & herb scones for a savory treat might be a good balance with this latte.

 - 2 to 4 shots of espresso